Skip to content

 2022 guide windows 11

-Creating the new windows VM install image from existing image
+Creating a Windows 11 VM install image from existing image

 apiVersion: cdi.kubevirt.io/v1beta1